rajnathani/popscript/README.md

 popscript
 =========

-A JS + CSS library for creating pop ups (modals) with support for animations, lightweight with zero dependencies.
+**Note the below documentation is not up to date, the official documentation shall be posted on the website soon** A JS + CSS library for creating pop ups (modals) with support for animations, lightweight with zero dependencies.
 (MIT licensed)

 ###How to get popping?